 July 1983, Plantation Music Park, Trenton, North Carolina

 I had to research this one to make sure it actually happened.
 Surely I must have been dreaming or hallucinating to think that I once saw shock-rockers the Tubes, skinny-tie new wavers The Plimsouls, and old school country-rockers The Outlaws on the same bill, at an outdoor dirt track type of venue, right?
-Wrong: it really happened!
-And it was one of the most insanely incongruous musical experiences of my entire life.
-I remember being packed in the crowd right up front with my friend Gail sitting on my shoulders, flashing her rather spectacular boobs at anybody who happened to look our way, in stupendously hot and humid conditions, barely dressed, wondering how in the hell Fee, Roger, Spooner and company were surviving up there onstage with their costumes on and light show baking them.
-It may have been the most ridiculously rock n’ roll moment of my life, with noise, and dirt, and sex all juxtaposed in the most insidious and memorable of fashions.
+Wrong: it really happened, and it was one of the most insanely incongruous musical experiences of my entire life.
+I remember being packed in the crowd up front with a couple of friends from Jacksonville, in stupendously hot and humid conditions, barely dressed, wondering how in the hell Fee Waybill and company were surviving up onstage with their costumes on and light show baking them.
 They just don’t book shows like this anymore, and more’s the pity.

 Butthole Surfers, Spot 1019

 December 1987, 9:30 Club, Washington, DC